-- The facility has demonstrated compliance with this provision of the Standard because: - Every new intake regardless if they have a history of sexual abuse will meet with the facility mental health practitioners to determine if there are any needs that need to be addressed. - Residents admitted to GRYC are automatically screened by the facility medical and behavioral health staff upon admission. - Every resident will meet with the facility medical staff after the intake process and before they are escorted to their assigned housing unit. - The medical staff will screen the residents for a history of sexual victimization utilizing the Admission Health Screening and Nursing Assessment.
+- The facility has demonstrated compliance with this provision of the Standard because: - Every new intake, regardless of if they have a history of sexual abuse, will meet with the facility's mental health practitioners to determine if any needs need to be addressed. - Residents admitted to Charles Hickey are automatically screened by the facility's medical and behavioral health staff upon admission. - Every resident will meet with the facility medical staff after the intake process and before they are escorted to their assigned housing unit. - The medical staff will screen the residents for a history of sexual victimization utilizing the Admission Health Screening and Nursing Assessment.